almquistj/adkpitch/PITCHME.md

 ### Why use Docker for development environment

 - one defined environment
-- everyone use the same environment
+- everyone use the same environment |
-- perhaps useful in ~6 months when new versions of various tools/packages exist
+- useful in long run when new versions of tools/packages appear |
-- environment can be automatically verified to e.g. build AOSP
+- environment can be automatically verified to e.g. build AOSP |

 ---